Manchester United confirm Ighalo loan extension until January 2021 | Goal.com

 “It’s been a dream for him and hopefully he can finish off what he started, with a trophy for us,” Solskjaer told MUTV.

-Ighalo’s loan extension means there will be a fight for places up front as well as in midfield, and it’s a dilemma Solskjaer is looking forward to having.
+Ighalo’s loan extension means there will be a fight for places up front as well as in midfield, and it is a dilemma Solskjaer is looking forward to having.

 “Everyone’s looking sharp, everyone’s been in with a good mood and we’ve been splitting up in groups, so [working in] fours and fives together, and they’ve really done well.
 So far it’s been good,” Solskjaer told MUTV about the players returning to training.